moby/moby/docs/sources/reference/run.md

 | WAKE_ALARM | Trigger something that will wake up the system. |
 | BLOCK_SUSPEND | Employ features that can block system suspend. |

-For futher understanding, please check [capabilities(7) - Linux man page](http://linux.die.net/man/7/capabilities)
+Further reference information is available on the [capabilities(7) - Linux man page](http://linux.die.net/man/7/capabilities)

 Both flags support the value `all`, so if the operator wants to have all capabilities but `MKNOD` they could use: